awostenberg/bug-free-train/docs/adr/adr-001-why-not-whatsapp.md

-why not whatsapp?
+# why not whatsapp?

-MJM: Ok, W, given you're wanting social media for the smallest social unit, the family, and granted, text has it's limitations, why not whatsapp?
+MJM: Ok, W, given you're wanting social media for the smallest social unit, the family, and granted, group text has it's limitations, why not whatsapp?

 W: I heard it was owned by the chineese, and it is centralized and permissioned (I need a username/password), rather than text, which is permissionless.
-My daughter Sara stood up a "secret doggie chat" the other day, invited other members of family who like dogs and seeing daily dog pics.
+For example, my daughter Sarah stood up a "secret doggie chat" the other day, invited other members of family who like dogs and seeing daily dog pics.
 She did not need to ask permission.

 M: On the contrary, whats app you just need your phone, works like a text. you just go and install the app.

 W: ok, but whatabout chinese ownership?

 M: It's owned by meta.

 W: I'm curious on the onboarding; you could what's app me now?